Compacting

 Bucket Design Tip: If you have a mix of frequently-updated and rarely-changed rows, consider splitting them into separate buckets.
 This prevents the rarely-changed rows from blocking compacting of the frequently-updated ones.

-There are manual and automated approaches to defragmenting:
+There are manual and automated approaches to defragmenting:-

 Manual Defragmentation